arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/6/2024 - Completed and got over the environment hitch - looks quite pretty now.
 Will continue work on environment and also move on to interactables within the environment soon.

 9/9/2024 - removed trees from mountains (looks more natural this way) started working on snap grab and use.

+9/10/2024 - Finished and polished teleportation and snap grab and use.

 CURRENT PROGRESS (all research activities, including sources, findings, and decisions made throughout the project.)